traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 # Quick Start

-A Use Case of Traefik Proxy and Kubernetes.
+A Use Case of Traefik Proxy and Kubernetes
 {: .subtitle }

 This guide is an introduction to using Traefik Proxy in a Kubernetes environment.